Kroo-S/React-Native-RedBook/README.md

 # Status : pending
-    Reason 1 : no-repeat in skill stack
+    Reason 1 : no-repeat in skill stack, better the vue skill

-    Reason 2 : better the vue skill
+    Reason 2 : Flutter is better than RN

-    Reason 3 : Flutter is better than RN
+    Reason 3 : \

 # React-Native-RedBook
 This is a project about React Native study.